iba13001/Ames-House-Prices/README.md

 This work was done as part of the Kaggle competition (House Prices - Advanced Regression Techniques)

 ### Model Description
+Missing LotFrontage data was imputed using KNN Gower distance.
 Gradient Boosting Regressor trees were used to train and to build the model.
 The predicted prices got a Root Mean Squared Logarithmic Error of 0.13426 as calculated by Kaggle.
 [a link](https://www.kaggle.com/ibrahimemadeldin/competitions)